cea-hpc/modules/doc/source/modulefile.rst

  command acts as an alias of :mfcmd:`module load<module>` command.
 If more than one *modulefile* are specified, then this list acts as a Boolean AND operation, which means all specified *modulefiles* are required.

+ When the ``--optional`` option is set, each specified *modulefile* is declared as an optional requirement.
+A *modulefile* that cannot be loaded, will not stop the evaluation.

  The ``--tag`` option accepts a list of module tags to apply to *modulefile* once loaded in addition to the ``keep-loaded`` tag. *taglist* corresponds to